 - Uncertainty remains regarding travel restrictions and whether embassies or consulates will conduct interviews and process visas in time for students to join us for the start of the fall semester.
 Students who plan to join us in the fall can start classes online if they are unable to arrive for the first day of classes.

 We advise all full-time LLM students to make every effort to arrive in time for the beginning of classes, regardless of their start semester.
 To count the first semester toward establishing eligibility for Optional Practical Training (OPT), you must arrive on campus no more than 30 days late.
+Anything beyond this might negatively impact your eligibility for post-completion OPT.
+If you ultimately find yourself facing this possibility, please contact OGS then to discuss your particular circumstances.

 - NYU's Office of Global Services (OGS) will assist you with the paperwork you will need as you plan to enter the US and establish visa status for the remainder of your studies.
 OGS is continuing to process requests while it is physically closed.